luciorq/wsi-anon/README.md

 ### Web Assembly Usage

 In order to test the WASM build, you can use the [wasm-example.html](./wasm-example.html) page which contains a very basic integration of the generated ES6 module.
+Open the page (e.g. with a Live Server) under Google Chrome or Microsoft Edge.
 This API - provided by a corresponding NPM package - can then also be imported from the given package:

 ```javascript
 import AnonymizedStream from 'wsi-anon'